Alina Vedmid: Biography

 Vedmid became a member of the Communist Party of the Soviet Union in 1961.
 She served as an elected deputy at all levels such as at the village, district, regional council levels.
 Vedmid was a deputy from the No. 320 Obukhov constituency of the eleventh convocation of the Supreme Soviet of the Ukrainian Soviet Socialist Republic that lasted from 1984 to 1989.
 Between 1989 and 1991, she served as a deputy of the Congress of People's Deputies of the Soviet Union from women's councils united by the Committee of Soviet Women, where she was on the Commission Issues of Labour, Prices and Social Policy.
 From 12 May 1998 to 14 May 2002, Vedmid served as a deputy of the third convocation of the Verkhovna Rada of Ukraine, having been elected from the list of the Communist Party of Ukraine.
 She was a member of the Committee on Social Policy and Labour.
 Vedmid was a member of the Presidium of the Women's Union of Ukraine, and a member of the Supreme Council of the All-Ukrainian Union "Working Women for the Future of Children of Ukraine".
 She unsuccessfully ran for reelection to the Verkhovna Rada as a member of the list of the Communist Party of Ukraine at the 2006 Ukrainian parliamentary election.

 Personal life and death

 Vedmid was married to Anatoly Panasovich Vedmid until his death in 1981.
 They had two children.
-On the morning of 4 September 2008, she had left her house and was crossing a road on Highway M05 to a car in the village of Salivonki, Vasylkiv Raion when a car struck her at high speed.
+On the morning of 4 September 2008, she had left her house and was crossing a road on Highway M05 to a car in the village of Salivonki, Vasylkiv Raion when a motorist struck her at high speed.
 The injuries she sustained resulted in her death at the scene prior to the arrival of an ambulance.
 The driver who caused her accident said they were blinded by the morning sun and was placed under arrest.
 Their car was impounded.